Optician: History of opticians and spectacle makers

 Far-sighted or aging colonial Americans imported spectacles from Europe.
 Spectacles were primarily for the affluent and literate colonists, who required a valuable and precious appliance.
 Benjamin Franklin in the 1780s developed the bifocals.
 Bifocal lenses advanced little in the first half of the 19th century.
 The terms bifocal and trifocal were introduced in London by John Isaac Hawkins, whose trifocals were patented in 1827.
 In 1884 B. M. Hanna was granted patents on two forms of bifocals which become commercially standardized as the "cemented" and "perfection" bifocals.
 Both had the serious faults of ugly appearance, fragility, and dirt-collection at the dividing line.
 At the end of the 19th century the two sections of the lens were fused instead of cemented At the turn of the 20th century, there was a considerable increase in the use of bifocals.

 Between 1781 and 1789, silver spectacles with sliding extension temples were being fabricated in France; however it was not until the 19th century that they gained extensive popularity.
 John McAllister of Philadelphia began fabricating spectacles with sliding temples containing looped ends which were much easier to use with the then-popular wigs.
 The loops supplement the inadequacy of stability, by allowing the addition of a cord or ribbon which could be tied behind the head, thus holding the eyeglasses firmly in place.

 In 1826, William Beecher moved to Massachusetts from Connecticut to establish a jewellery-optical manufacturing shop.
 The first ophthalmic pieces he fabricated were silver spectacles, which were later followed by blue steel.
 In 1869 the American Optical Company was incorporated and acquired the holdings of William Beecher.
 In 1849 J. J. Bausch immigrated to the United States from Germany.
 He had already served an apprenticeship as an optician in his native land and had found work in Berne.
-His reimbursement for the labor on a complete pair of spectacles was equal to six cents.
+His reimbursement for the labour on a complete pair of spectacles was equal to six cents.
 Mr. Bausch encountered difficult times in America from 1849 until 1861, at which time war broke out.
-When the war prevented import of eyeglass frames, demand for his hard rubber frames skyrocketed.
+When the war prevented import of glass frames, demand for his hard rubber frames skyrocketed.
 Continuous expansion followed and the large Bausch and Lomb Company was formed.

 The monocle, which was first called an "eye-ring", was initially introduced in England in the early 19th century; although it had been developed in Germany during the 18th century.
 A young Austrian named Johann Friedrich Voigtländer studied optics in London and took the monocle idea back to Germany with him.
 He started making monocles in Vienna about 1814 and the fashion spread and took particularly strong roots in Germany and in Russia.
 The first monocle wearers were upper-class gentlemen, which may account for the aura of arrogance the monocle seemed to confer on the wearer.
 After World War I, the monocle fell into disrepute, its downfall in the allied sphere hastened, no doubt, by its association with the German military.